tlverse/tlverse-handbook/02-roadmap.Rmd

 ## Learning Objectives {-}

-By the end of this chapter you will be able to:
+By the end of this chapter you will be able to

 1. Translate scientific questions to statistical questions.
 2. Define a statistical model based on the knowledge of the experiment that